Krissu3212/GetServerStats/README.md

 26.09.2021 Update: fixed an issue where "mc_server_status" was being saved as online instead of offline when plugin was turning off.

 25.10.2021 Update: fixed comma issue when adding player name strings together for player_list variable

+29.10.2021 Update: added /setmotd command for players to manually set MOTDs.